Coupled equations for K\"ahler metrics and Yang-Mills connections: Examples and cscK metrics on ruled manifolds

 Since $c_1(E) = 0$, this second condition reduces to

 The condition \eqref{eq:Hongcondition} appears when one splits the linearization of the cscK equation on $\mathbb{P}(E)$ into vertical and horizontal parts with respect to the connection $A$.

 Hence we conclude that when $c_1(E) = 0$ and $\cG_I$ is finite, the existence of a solution to~\eqref{eq:ext-HYM} is a sufficient condition for the existence of a cscK metric in the cohomology class $[\widehat{\omega}_k]$ for $k\gg 0$ (see~\cite[Theorem~III.A]{Ho2}).
-We would like to study further this relation, trying to prove that the existence of solutions to the coupled equations for small $\frac{\alpha_1}{\alpha_0} > 0$ implies the existence of constant scalar curvature K\"ahler metrics on $\mathbb{P}(E)$ with K\"ahler class $kc_1(L)$ for large $k$.
+It would be interesting to study further this relation, trying to prove that the existence of solutions to the coupled equations for small $\frac{\alpha_1}{\alpha_0} > 0$ implies the existence of constant scalar curvature K\"ahler metrics on $\mathbb{P}(E)$ with K\"ahler class $kc_1(L)$ for large $k$.
 This would provide a generalization of Hong's results in \cite{Ho2}.